unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-records-for-owner-addresses.md

 * `data`: (array) An array with the data and metadata of domains owned by a wallet address.
     * `id`: (string) The domain ID.
     * `attributes`: A list of domain details.
-The details are the same as for [Get records for a domain](get-records-for-a-domain.md#returns) response.
+The details are the same as for [Get Records for a Domain](get-records-for-a-domain.md#returns) response.
 * `meta`: Contains list metadata.
     * `perPage` - (number) The number of elements in the list in a single response.
     * `nextStartingAfter` - (string) A value you can pass in the `startingAfter` query parameter to get the next page of the domains list.